bweathers3/college-rec-api/README.md

 The backend (where you are now) is responsible for:

 - exchanging data with the frontend via custom API endpoints

+Points regarding the backend technologies:

+* Ruby version 2.5.0, rails 5.0
+* For both development and production we use postgresql as the database
+* The gem file includes both;  gem 'active_model_serializers', '~> 0.10.0' and gem 'rack-cors'
+* In local development the sever should be on localhost:5000

 #### Local Development Environment